minetest/minetest/doc/lua_api.md

     selection_box = {
         -- see [Node boxes] for possibilities
-        -- Selection boxes that oversize node size can cause -- signifiant performance drop of Raycasts.
+        -- Selection boxes that oversize node size can cause -- significant performance drop of Raycasts.
     },
     -- Custom selection box definition.
 Multiple boxes can be defined.
     -- If "nodebox" drawtype is used and selection_box is nil, then node_box